zhanh-he/midi-velocity-colorizer/README.md

 # midi-velocity-colorizer
-PyTorch implementation for filling MIDI velocities from given MIDI notes.
+This repo correspond to our paper: "Filling MIDI Velocity using U-Net Image Colorizer"[(PDF)](https://www.arxiv.org/abs/2508.07751) in [CMMR2025](https://aro.org/event/17th-international-symposium-on-computer-music-multidisciplinary-research-cmmr-2025/).
+An PyTorch implementation for filling MIDI velocities from given MIDI notes.
 The model is an U-Net image colorizor &amp; trained on expert performances from the Piano-e-Competition (MAESTRO dataset).
 It can work on all instrumental MIDI, but best expressiveness on piano (will train with other instruments in future).

 <img src="images/p2.png" alt="Diagram of U-Net Architecture" width="60%">

-This repo correspond to our paper: "Filling MIDI Velocity using U-Net Image Colorizer"[(PDF)](https://www.arxiv.org/abs/2508.07751) in [CMMR2025](https://aro.org/event/17th-international-symposium-on-computer-music-multidisciplinary-research-cmmr-2025/).

 ## Additional Materials